Claudia Rosett

-Claudia Rosett is an American writer and journalist.
-A former staff writer for The Wall Street Journal, she writes a foreign affairs column for Forbes, blogs for PJ Media, makes guest appearances on television and radio, and is attached to the Independent Women’s Forum and the London Centre for Policy Research.
-Her recent work has focussed on North Korea, Iran, the United Nations and, with emphasis on merchant vessel tracking, methods of sanctions evasion.
+Claudia Rosett (May 29, 1955 – May 27, 2023) was an American author and journalist.
+An editorial board member of The Wall Street Journal, she was the only print journalist to witness the Tiananmen Square massacre and later broke the United Nations’ Oil for Food scandal, the largest public fraud in history.
+After her Journal career in Hong Kong, Moscow, and New York, she wrote a foreign affairs column for Forbes, blogged for PJ Media, and made regular appearances on national television and radio, including Fox Business.
+She also worked for the Independent Women's Forum and the London Center for Policy Research, and served as an adjunct fellow at the Hudson Institute.

 Background

 Rosett earned a BA in English at Yale University in 1976, an MA in English at Columbia University in 1979, and an MBA at the University of Chicago in 1981.

-She joined The Wall Street Journal in 1984, becoming the editorial page editor at The Asian Wall Street Journal in 1986.
-From 1996 she worked in Moscow, first as a reporter for the Journal, then as Moscow Bureau Chief, before taking leave to live in India.
-In 1997 she returned to New York, where she served on the editorial board of The Wall Street Journal until 2002.
-She wrote a regular column, "The Real World", for The Wall Street Journal Europe and OpinionJournal.com from July 2000 to December 2005.
+Rosett joined The Wall Street Journal in 1984, and was named editorial page editor at The Asian Wall Street Journal in Hong Kong in 1986.
+In 1996, she worked in Moscow, first as a reporter for the Journal, then as Moscow Bureau Chief, before taking leave to live in India.
+In 1997, she returned to New York, where she served on the editorial board of The Wall Street Journal until 2002.
+She wrote a regular column, "The Real World,” for The Wall Street Journal Europe and OpinionJournal.com from July 2000 to December 2005.

-In 1990 she received an Overseas Press Club Citation for Excellence in recognition of her on-the-scene reporting of the Tiananmen Square protests of 1989.
+In 1990, she received an Overseas Press Club Citation for Excellence in recognition of her on-the-scene reporting of the Tiananmen Square protests of 1989.
 In 1994 she broke the full story of North Korean labor camps in the Russian Far East, reporting from the camps.
+She also broke the U.N.'s Oil for Food scandal.

-Rosett has also written for National Review, The New York Times, The Philadelphia Inquirer, USA Today, Commentary, The New Republic and The Weekly Standard, among others.
+Rosett, also contributed to National Review, The New York Times, The Philadelphia Inquirer, USA Today, Commentary, The New Republic and The Weekly Standard, among others.

+Rosett died on May 27, 2023, at the age of 67.